Darren McCarty: Professional wrestling career

+On March 24, 2023, he was a guest at IMPACT Wrestling's monthly special Sacrifice.
+After being confronted by Bully Ray, it led to a fight in the ring between the two.
+The Good Hands (John Skyler and Jason Hoch) and Bully Ray triple powerbombed McCarty through a table.
+He returned to IMPACT to team with Tommy Dreamer and Yuya Uemura in a six-man tag team match against Bully Ray and the Good Hands on a post-Sactifice edition of IMPACT.
+The April 6 edition of IMPACT saw McCarty, Dreamer, and Uemura get the win with McCarty getting the pinfall.
+On the June 29 edition of IMPACT, it was announced that McCarty would be returning at the Slammiversary pay-per-view (PPV).
+He was announced as the special guest enforcer for Bully Ray and Steve Maclin vs. PCO and Scott D'Amore tag team match.

 Personal life

 McCarty's father, Craig, was diagnosed with multiple myeloma, an incurable cancer of the bone marrow and blood, in 1995.
 In 1997, Darren McCarty established the McCarty Cancer Foundation to raise funds to finance research for a cure of this type of cancer.

 During the early 2000s he was part of an investigative journalism piece for Rob Wolchek of WJBK-TV Fox 2 News in Detroit, Michigan, in which a self-proclaimed masseuse fabricated family ties to McCarty in an attempt to further garner clientele from the local area while practicing without any certifications.

-During the offseason, McCarty is the lead singer for hard rock band "Grinder" which has been in hiatus with the sudden passing of their bass player and friend, James B. Anders from cardiomyopathy.
+During the offseason, McCarty is the lead singer for the hard rock band "Grinder," which has been in hiatus with the sudden passing of their bass player and friend, James B. Anders from cardiomyopathy.

-McCarty appeared on the 2005 ESPN game show Teammates with his teammate on the Red Wings at the time, Brendan Shanahan.
+McCarty appeared on the 2005 ESPN game show Teammates with his teammate on the Red Wings at the time Brendan Shanahan.

 McCarty has four kids with first wife, Cheryl: Griffin, Emerson, Avery, and Gracyn.

-In 2012, McCarty wed long time girlfriend Sheryl Sirmons.
+In 2012, McCarty wed long-time girlfriend Sheryl Sirmons.
 He lives in Clawson, Michigan.

-McCarty's autobiography, My Last Fight: The True Story of a Hockey Rock Star, was released on December 1, 2013 by Triumph Books.
+McCarty's autobiography, 'My Last Fight: The True Story of a Hockey Rock Star', was released on December 1, 2013, by Triumph Books.

 McCarty is a proponent for the legalization of cannabis.
 He credits cannabis with helping him overcome his alcohol addiction.